eoap/quickwin-inline-code/README.md

 epsg: "EPSG:4326"
 ```

-## Run the released Application Package:
+## Run the released Application Package

 The release 1.0.0 contains the released Application Package include the update docker reference published in the Github container registry.